 - Entities governed by foreign laws

-The accredited investor rule is designed to protect less sophisticated investors from risk.
-Only individuals and entities that have the financial capability to weather significant losses can become accredited investors.
+The SEC rule is designed to protect less sophisticated investors from risk.
+Only individuals and entities that have the financial capability to weather significant losses can become accredited.
 The SEC considers that, because of their financial stability and/or investment experience, accredited investors have less need for the protection provided by the disclosures required of regulated investments.

-The accredited investor rules, which have been in place since the Securities Act of 1933 was established as a response to the Great Depression, can be found in Regulation D, Rule 501 of that Act.
+The rules for qualification, which have been in place since the Securities Act of 1933 was established as a response to the Great Depression, can be found in Regulation D, Rule 501 of that Act.
 The Securities Act, sometimes called the “truth in securities” law, tightened and established requirements regarding financial disclosure, misrepresentation, and fraud in securities sales to protect investors.

-If you want to invest in certain investments, you are required to be an accredited investor.
-Types of investments that are only available to accredited investors include:
+If you want to invest in certain investments, you are required to be accredited.
+Types of investments that are only available to those approved include: